Akilathirattu Ammanai: Kali Yuga

 Kali Yuga, the seventh Yuga begins when the evil spirit called Kali (not to be confused with the mother goddess Kali) was born.
 Kali is believed to be cognate with the modern human beings.
 Then was born the Neesan, the demon for the Kali Yuga.
 It is said that this demon became the king of the earth in various places and tortured the lives of the Santror.
 Because of this Lord Vishnu advised Neesan to stop torturing the Santror.
 But he won't agree to Vishnu and would prefer to die rather than giving up.
 In order to stop the rule of Neesan and to bring an end to Kali-yuga, Vishnu made a plan to make Vaikundar incarnate as human.

 The Incarnation

 Vaikundar is believed to be the Son of Vishnu and Lakshmi.
-He was beget inside the sea and sent as a human into the land.
+He was begotten inside the sea and sent as a human into the land.
 From the point of incarnation of Vaikundar, it is said that he was made the supreme of all godhead, and will destroy Neesan and also the evil Kali Yuga.
 It is also said that he will take all righteous people with him into the Vaikundam in the eighth yuga called as Dharma Yukam.
 Also, nothing is said about the period which follows Dharma yuga, which means that timeline is linear, and not circular as believed inside mainstream Hinduism.